 - Kick the Dog: In the final issue of Kobalt, his Kid Sidekick gets both arms broken and quits superheroing forever, chiefly due to the storylines being forcibly wrapped up.

 - Mutually Fictional: The "Dakota-verse" and the DCU are established to be works of fiction to one another in Worlds Collide.

-- My Grandson Myself: Icon resorted to this in his backstory, having first landed on Earth back in the 1860s.
+- My Grandson, Myself: Icon resorted to this in his backstory, having first landed on Earth back in the 1860s.

 - Plea Bargain: Buck Wild had one of these in his backstory.